 Note that some states incorporated a “companywide exemption” in the Standard Valuation Law that may override Section II of the VM-20, Requirements for Principle-Based Reserves for Life Products.
 In such cases, the state’s Standard Valuation Law will determine whether a company is not subject to computing the stochastic and deterministic reserves.
 Note also, the insurance commissioner may exempt specific product forms or product lines of a domestic company that is licensed and doing business only in a single state as defined in Section 15 of the amended Standard Valuation Law.

 As part of the calculation process, the principle-based valuation methodology allows companies to aggregate or group policies with similar risk characteristics.
 For example, all term policies that provide only a death benefit and do not provide any cash surrender values may be grouped together by underwriting class.
 The exclusion tests are then applied on a group or aggregated basis and not a contract-by-contract basis.
-Also, the DR and the SR are calculated on the aggregated or group basis.
+Also, the DR and the SR are calculated on an aggregated or group basis.
 The NPR component is a fully prescribed formula-based reserve and can be applied on a contract-by-contract basis.

 The annual statement blank contains a VM-20 Supplement.
 This supplement breaks out the PBR into its various components of NPR, DR and SR. State insurance regulators may request the assistance of NAIC modeling staff and or the Valuation Analysis (E) Working Group in verifying exclusion testing, as well as various components of the PBR on a smaller sample set of company contracts.